SRE

 Why Observability Is Now a Board-Level Concern

 Downtime is no longer just a technical inconvenience.
-The average cost exceeds $5,600 per minute, and for high-scale digital businesses, the real impact is far higher when churn, SLA penalties, and reputational damage are factored in.
+According to Gartner, the average cost of IT downtime exceeds $5,600 per minute — and for high-scale digital businesses, the real impact is substantially higher once churn, SLA penalties, and reputational damage are factored in.

 Why is observability a board-level concern in 2026?